lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The second volume is focused solely on classifying diseases into classes, orders, and genera.
 The book is divided into four major sections, based on the four classes of disease: diseases of irritation, sensation, volition, and association.
 This model of disease essentially tries to understand each symptom as being its own illness, seeking to explain the mechanism of the symptom’s operation in order to explain its causes and cures.
 The drawback of this model is illustrated by, for example, his division of fevers into five classes: irritative fever, inirritative fever, sensitive fever, sensitive irritated fever, and sensitive inirritated fever (Darwin *Zoonomia* 191).
 At many points, his treatment suggestions are accompanied by question marks, or include direct questions and suggestions for experiments, indicating the “in progress” nature of even this very polished work.
 The literary style in general is very different between the two, with the second volume far less digressive and allusive.

-It was difficult to find secondary work on zoonomia, since most work on Erasmus is interested in the publications before and after: either they are interested in Erasmus as a literary figure, and discuss his Botanical Garden, or they are interested in him as a precursor to Charles Darwin’s theories of evolution, so they discuss his next work.
+It was difficult to find secondary work on *Zoonomia*, since most work on Erasmus is interested in the publications before and after: either they are interested in Erasmus as a literary figure, and discuss his Botanical Garden, or they are interested in him as a precursor to Charles Darwin’s theories of evolution, so they discuss his next work.

-Zoonomia gets some mention in evolutionary histories, but to discuss this book primarily through the lens of evolution is to fundamentally misunderstand it.
+*Zoonomia* gets some mention in evolutionary histories, but to discuss this book primarily through the lens of evolution is to fundamentally misunderstand it.
 The few paragraphs on evolution are typically quoted out of context, or even paraphrased inaccurately, to emphasize as much as possible those aspects which match our own knowledge of DNA and natural selection.
 In context, however, it is clear that Erasmus is wildly off base --- for example, he doesn’t think the mother contributes any traits directly to the offspring.
 Those things which sound proto-Darwinian are, in context, clearly Lamarckian evolution.
 They’re not valueless, and perhaps did have impact as precursors to a true understanding of evolution, but they’re also not as accurate or complete as they have been presented.
 And, more importantly, they are not important *to Zoonomia* as a work.
 These theories do not inform any of his explanations of anatomy or disease, which are the topics of the other 1,180 pages of this 1,200 page work.

 Gould calls *Zoonomia* “a paean to progress in a world that many judged on the brink of ruin” (80).
 He notes that our reading of this work has a different emphasis than the work itself: “in the anachronistic tradition that judges biological works by their attitude to the great watershed of evolution... *Zoonomia* owes its modern reputation to a few fleeting passages that look upon organic transmutation with favor.”
 (80)